tchristie34/tchristie34/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently watching ... one piece
-- 🌱 I’m currently studying ...
-IDMX
+- 🌱 I’m currently working ... at Beneduce's Vineyard
-- 💬 Ask me about ... my favorite video game
+- 💬 Ask me about ... my favorite video game/movie
 - 📫 How to reach me: ... through text or leave me a call
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I've traveled outside of the United States 2 times